 The rationale for monitoring these less critical areas is that there is, albeit low, contamination exposure of components or materials that are handled in these areas.
 As evidenced by the regulations quoted above, it is generally recommended that periodic monitoring be performed to prevent any significant buildup of contaminants where these activities are performed.

 If a space is determined to be a Grade „mentionable“ area due to the activities within it, we have a responsibility to demonstrate that the area meets our own, internal quality attributes based on risk to the product or activities performed there.
 If it is determined that there is a low risk to finished product or materials that area may be given a lower Grade classification, and consequently, a lesser demand on resources will be necessary to demonstrate that quality is being maintained.

-We receive many questions from our website regarding suitable or „best“ practices for particular applications.
+We receive many questions from our customers and cleanroom operators regarding suitable or „best“ practices in environmental monitoring.
 Please continue to send your questions to [email protected] If you’re asking the questions, there are no doubt others in the industry who are wondering the same things, and we’d like to share your FAQ’s in upcoming blogs.

 Life Sciences Global Manager and Sr. GMP Scientist, Particle Measuring Systems